fisho-park/fishochain/docs/02_cleos/04_troubleshooting.md

 ## “Missing Authorizations"

 That means you are not using the required authorizations.
-Most likely you are not using correct EOSIO account or permission level to sign the transaction
+Most likely you are not using correct FOC account or permission level to sign the transaction